 Unfortunately, a national newspaper is unlikely to be interested in your event unless you have somehow bagged a world-famous name to perform at your club.

-On the other hand, local nightlife or music bloggers that specialise in your area may be more interested.
+On the other hand, local nightlife or music bloggers that specialize in your area may be more interested.
 Some of these blogs will have big audiences.

 Find these publications by Googling your area plus “nightlife magazine” or “music blog.”
 There are a surprising number around.
 For example, here are sites that cover Liverpool, Manchester, East London, Leeds, and Birmingham.